CallMeRZIBI/Minecraft_bot/README.md

 U need to download Flan's mod and inside it download "Flans Simple Parts Pack" and "Alcara v1"

 *for line detection it uses EmguCV
--After starting program put your minecraft screen to upper left corner -press Start button
+-*sorry for that* in the code change the directory string -After starting program put your minecraft screen to upper left corner -press Start button
 -If you want to train it more than just ride between lines and after you are done press 'J'